-The beautiful, soft-petaled, many-colored petunia is a flower straight from our childhood.
+The beautiful, soft-petaled, easy-to-grow petunia is a flower straight from our childhood.

 Sunlight: Full sun to partial shade

 Spacing: 8 to 18 inches apart in all directions